Updated on July 12, 2026.

 - NOx / EGT / pressure sensors: sensor bung count and location can stop an install before the clamps are even tight.

-- Tuning and ECM access: L5P owners need to think about ECM unlock before thinking about parts.
+- Tuning and ECM access: L5P owners need to think about ECM access before thinking about parts.

 Street Truck Alternatives Before Any Delete Talk